Vice presidency of JD Vance: Transition and inauguration

 The transition period began following Vance's victory in the election.
 Vance, along with Donald Trump Jr., Eric Trump, Tulsi Gabbard, and Robert F. Kennedy Jr. were designated as honorary co-chairs of the second presidential transition of Donald Trump.

 On December 5, Vance and his wife traveled to Western North Carolina to survey storm wreckage from Hurricane Helene and to thank first responders, alongside U.S. senators Thom Tillis and Shelley Moore Capito.

-On December 7, Vance met with UK Leader of the Opposition Kemi Badenoch in Washington, DC to discuss US–UK relations.
+On December 7, Vance met with UK Leader of the Opposition Kemi Badenoch in Washington, D.C., to discuss US–UK relations.

 On December 12, Vance appeared alongside Trump, Melania Trump, Ivanka Trump, and others to ring the opening bell at the New York Stock Exchange.

 On December 14, 2024, Vance attended the 2024 Army–Navy Game, alongside Trump, Elon Musk, Daniel Penny, Pete Hegseth, and Ron DeSantis.

 Vance and his family spent New Year's Eve at Mar-a-Lago, alongside the Trump family, Elon Musk, Senator Ted Cruz, Congressman Michael Waltz, Alina Habba, Don King, Roger Stone, and Miriam Adelson.

 On January 3, 2025, Vance attended the swearing-in ceremony of Bernie Moreno and Dave McCormick.

 On January 9, Vance attended the funeral of Jimmy Carter, alongside the current and living former vice presidents.

 On January 19, Vance and Trump attended a wreath laying ceremony at the Tomb of the Unknown Soldier at Arlington National Cemetery.